Jim Lane (mayor)

-W. J. "Jim" Lane is an American politician and businessman who served as Mayor of Scottsdale from 2009 to January 2021, when term limits forced his departure.
+W. J. "Jim" Lane is an American politician and businessman who served as mayor of Scottsdale, Arizona from 2009 to January 2021, when term limits forced his departure.
 A member of the Republican Party, he was first elected to the Scottsdale City Council in 2004.
 Lane is a resident of the city's northern portion.

 Early life and education

 A native of New Jersey, Lane attended Seton Hall Preparatory School in West Orange.
 He then earned a BS in accounting from Saint Joseph's University.
 Lane moved to Scottsdale in 1973.

 Career

 Prior to entering politics, Lane was a businessman; he was described as a "technology consultant" by the Arizona Republic during his first political campaign.
 After college, Lane worked as a certified public accountant and financial statement auditor for KPMG for 20 years, between 1976 and 1996.
 Lane was elected president and chief operating officer of StatesWest Airlines on January 31, 1990.
 Shortly after, StatesWest Airlines discontinued all flying under its own name and entered into an agreement with USAir to operate as US Airways Express.
 He is the owner of Scottsdale-based internet service provider, financial consulting, and telecommunications company Chatham Hill Group LLC.
 Lane was also an adjunct instructor of business and accounting at Scottsdale Community College.
 Lane spent several years as an officer of the Board Of Management of the Scottsdale Paradise Valley YMCA.